Cloud Computing vs On-premises – Pros and Cons

 Performance:

-Performance can be a concern for companies with complex applications or large amounts of data.
 It’s important to evaluate the performance of the cloud provider you are considering and determine if it meets your performance requirements.

 Customization: